 What does the NSF GRFP support?

 The GRFP provides three years of funding in a full-time research-based Master’s or doctoral degree program within an active fellowship period of up to five years.
 The yearly stipend is currently set at $34,000 with a cost of education allowance of $12,000, for a total anticipated funding amount of $138,000.
 Active fellows can participate in professional development opportunities through the Graduate Research Internship Program (GRIP, working alongside scientists in federal agencies) or through NSF INTERN supplements (which can include internships in agencies, industry, nonprofits, think tanks, and national labs).
-Every year since 2010, the GRFP has given approximately 2,000 new awards across all STEM fields, along with somewhat fewer Honorable Mentions (a significant national honor that comes without funding).
+This year, the GRFP will increase the number of awards to approximately 2,500 new awards across all STEM fields, along with somewhat fewer Honorable Mentions (a significant national honor that comes without funding).

 The fellowships are portable and do not incur any service obligation.
 Fellows enrolled in a Master’s program can continue their unused fellowship years in a PhD program, but must be continuously enrolled in an eligible graduate program during the fellowship period.